HMS Barbara (1806)

 HMS Barbara was an Adonis class schooner of the Royal Navy and launched in 1806.
 A French privateer captured her in 1807 and she became the French privateer Pératy.
-The Royal Navy recaptured her in 1808.
-She was paid off in June 1814 and sold in February 1815.
+The Royal Navy recaptured her in 1808, she was paid off in June 1814 and sold in February 1815.

 Capture

 Barbara was commissioned under the command of Lieutenant Edward A. D'Arcey.
 On 14 September 1807 Barbara was returning to Demerara from Devils Island when she sighted a brig making for her.
-When the brig did not return the recognition signals D'Arcey sailed away, with the brig in chase.
-Next morning the brig resumed the chase.
-By mid-afternoon it was apparent that Barbara could not escape so D'Arcey turned to engage his pursuer.
-An engagement followed; after a well-contested action of half an hour the French were able to board and capture Barbara.
+When the brig did not return the recognition signals D'Arcey sailed away with the brig giving chase.
+Next morning the brig resumed the chase and by mid-afternoon it was apparent that Barbara could not escape.
+D'Arcey turned to engage his pursuer and an engagement followed; after a well-contested action of half an hour the French were able to board and capture Barbara.
 The British lost four men killed and six wounded, two mortally.
 (Note: Some French, and British records give the date of the action as 17 September.
-The same British source describes Barbara as a cutter, and states that the action took three hours.
-Another French source agrees on the date 15 September, but states that Barbara had a crew of 45 men.)
+The same British source describes Barbara as a cutter and that the action took three hours.
+Another French source agrees on the date 15 September but states that Barbara had a crew of 45 men.)

-The French brig was the privateer Général Ernouf, which was under the command of Captain Alexis Grassin.
-The French then took Barbara into Guadalupe, where her new owners gave her the name Pératy, intending to use her as a privateer.
+The French brig was the privateer Général Ernouf, that was under the command of Captain Alexis Grassin.
+The French took Barbara into Guadeloupe, where her new owners gave her the name Pératy, intending to use her as a privateer.
 (Note: Demerliac also reports that a Barbara, captured on 15 September 1807, became the privateer Dame Ernouf.
-However, the Royal Navy captured Pératy and recognized her as Barbara.
+The Royal Navy captured Pératy and recognised her as Barbara.
 A British report states that her captors took Barbara into Cayenne.)

 Recapture

-In July 1808, the master of an American brig claimed the protection of a convoy from Jamaica, which the 64-gun HMS Veteran was escorting.
-The American traveled with the convoy for part of its journey, but 24 hours after leaving its protection, he betrayed the convoy's strength and course to the French.
+In July 1808, the master of an American brig claimed the protection of a convoy from Jamaica, that the 64-gun HMS Veteran was escorting.
+The American travelled with the convoy for part of its journey but 24 hours after leaving its protection, he betrayed the convoy's strength and course to the French.
 The French privateer cutter Pératy, under the command of M. Maurison (or Moriseau), took up position in the convoy's path, hoping to capture some of the ships. surprised and captured the privateer on 17 July after a chase lasting 24 hours.
 The privateer was found to be the former Barbara.
 The French prize crew had sailed Barbara on to Charlestown, where she had been refitted.
 As Pératy, she had sailed again on 10 July having been furnished with supplies and provisions for three months of raiding.
 Pératy was armed with twelve 18-pounder carronades and had a crew of 90 men.

 A prize crew took Pératy to Halifax, Nova Scotia, where the Admiralty purchased her and took her back into service.
-Admiral Sir John Borlase Warren renamed her Somers, after Admiral Sir George Somers, but the Admiralty over-ruled the renaming and Somerss name reverted to Barbara.
+Admiral Sir John Borlase Warren renamed her Somers, after Admiral Sir George Somers but the Admiralty over-ruled the renaming and Somerss name reverted to Barbara.